-- Obtaining landmark settlement with the State of Colorado as co-lead counsel in civil rights lawsuit over provision of competency evaluations to pre-trial detainees.
+- Obtaining landmark settlement with the State of Colorado as co-lead counsel in federal lawsuit over provision of competency evaluations to pre-trial detainees.
 Legal Center v.
 Bicha, et al., Case No. 11-CV-2285-BNB (D. Colo.
 2011).

 - Defending a New York-based investment fund against claims brought by the Colorado Attorney General’s Office for securities fraud and investment advisory fraud.